MechanicalRock/mechanicalrock.github.io/_posts/2022-07-12-replace-circular-loaders-with-skeletons.md

 **Circular Loader with no appropriate dimension**

 The following gif animation shows 1 Credit Card box using the circular loading indicator; once the content is ready the loading indicator immediately gets removed and the true Credit Card box's content gets revealed.
-You'll notice this pushed the below content down quite a lot, hense the affect to our CLS score.
+You'll notice this pushed the below content down, hense the affect to our CLS score.

 ![As per the above description](/img/skeleton-loaders/circular-no-height.gif)